bbudha77/Excel-project/README.md

-# Excel-project
-Budgeting Project Overview
+# Budgeting Project Overview

-This project is designed to help users understand and manage their finances by breaking down income, expenses, and savings.
-The data is presented in tables, and visualizations such as donut charts, inverted pyramids, and bar charts can be used to make the information more accessible and easier to interpret.
+This project is a personal budgeting template that I created to practice Excel skills like formula and data visualisation.
+It includes income, expense and savings tracking, along with charts to analyze financial patterns.
+Below is a breakdown of the project and how I used Excel features to build it.

-Project Structure
+# Project Structure

-1. Income and Expenses Summary
+# 1. Income and Expenses Summary
 The project starts with a detailed breakdown of income and expenses.
 The tables provide a clear view of where money is coming from and where it is being spent.

-2. Savings Summary
+# 2. Savings Summary
 A significant portion of the income is saved, indicating a focus on financial security.
 The savings are categorized, and percentages show the proportion of income saved versus spent.

-3. Income and Expense Breakdowns
+# 3. Income and Expense Breakdowns
 These tables provide further details on different income brackets and expense categories, helping to understand the distribution of finances more granularly.

-Visualizations
+# Visualizations

 Donut Chart
 A donut chart can be used to visualize the proportion of income saved versus expenses.
 For example: